dimembermatt/C_programs/README.md

 LoadingBar_1 - simple IO program playing around with the carriage return and a wait() function.

+Packet_Assembler_Program_1 - a program that is given a text file of scrambled information packets and unscrambles it in order received.

 Pass_generator_1 - creates a set of pseudo-randomly generated strings based on a given input of how many characters and how many passwords.

 Permutation_program_1 - outputs all the possible permutations of an input string.